kevinburke/burke.services/index.md

 in 2013][great-client-libraries].
 I can work with your team on API and client library design.

 - **Other Stuff.** This is not an exclusive list!
-I've learned a ton on the fly and can probably do that with your company as well.
+I've learned a ton on the fly, and can probably do that with your company as well.

 I have experience with an array of languages, notably Go, Javascript, Python, Bash, PHP.
 I've maintained API clients in more languages than that.
 Here's